 How will my workplace/business/organization be notified if an employee, student or someone else connected tested positive for COVID-19?

-Because of Washington State legal requirements requiring confidentiality, Public Health does not notify an employer, business or organization if there is a confirmed case of any infectious disease that is reported to us, including COVID-19.
+Because of Washington State legal requirements for confidentiality, Public Health does not notify an employer, business, or organization if there is a confirmed case of any infectious disease reported to us, including COVID-19.

 The process Public Health follows is:

 - If a case is laboratory confirmed, the lab will notify Public Health's Disease Control and Prevention staff.